IgniteUI/indigo-design-docfx/en/components/date-picker.md

 ## Week Numbers

 The Date Picker has the same built-in support for Week Numbers like the Calendar.
-If you prefer not to show this part of the UI, simply set the Week Numbers override to ~No Symbol.
+If you prefer not to show this part of the UI, simply set the Week Numbers override to ~No Symbol in Sketch, and through the use of smart layout, it will adjust accordingly, while in Adobe XD you have to delete the unused layer instead, and the layout will adjust through the use of stacks.

 <img class="responsive-img" src="../images/datepicker_weeknumbers.png" srcset="../images/datepicker_weeknumbers@2x.png 2x" />